Myndex/SAPC-APCA/README.md

+# APCA CURRENT VERSION: Beta 0.98
+## (Nov 18, 2020, 08:00 GMT)

+## NEW - Documentation and Quick Start
+See the [JS Documentation \(the ReadMe.md in the JS folder\)](JS/ReadMe.md) for information on using the API, which file is best suited for your needs, and a QuickStart tutorial.

 ## Important:
 Files that are intended for supporting the Silver/WCAG 3 conformance model all have **APCA** in the file name.
-Files with SAPC in the name are part of ongoing research and should NOT be used for developing conformance tools.
+Files with SAPC in the name are part of ongoing research and should _NOT_ be used for developing conformance tools.

-# CURRENT VERSION: Beta 0.98
-## (Nov 18, 2020, 08:00 GMT)
 ### Change Notices:
 [ImportantChangeNotices.md]: ImportantChangeNotices.md